성균관 유생들의 나날 | The Daily Lives of Sungkyunkwan Scholars (Excerpts)

 “I was happy to make a good friend,” he said seriously.
 “I also stopped going to Academy a while ago so I don’t have very many friends.
 But the day before yesterday when I glanced at your exam paper I realized I wanted to know you better.”

 “You embarrass me.
 It was nothing remarkable.
 And speak for yourself, you’re so accomplished that even I — a man — would find myself falling for you!”

 “No need for you — a man — to fall for me,” Sunjoon chuckled.
 “I’d be grateful if we could simply be good friends.”

 For some reason, his smile and words pierced a corner of her heart.
 Hiding her expression, she reached for a piece of taffy and, discarding the leaf wrapping, put it in her mouth.
 Then, thinking of her younger brother and mother, she closed the lid on the box and carefully put it aside.
-Sunjoon saw her but, pretending not to notice, he turned away and began rubbing ink onto his ink stone.
+Sunjoon saw her but pretended not to notice as he turned away and started rubbing ink onto his ink stone.

 The first time Sunjoon and Yoonhee speak to Jaeshin, after Yoonhee is assaulted in the streets and Jaeshin rescues her. (p.
 80-82).

 His voice was cold, and yet, it did not feel so.
 Soondol hung a ways back, unable to come any closer because of Sunjoon’s frightening expression.
 Even the fearsome Soondol appeared to be afraid of him.